 How long is the project?

 The Collaborative Project takes place during the first semester, and runs for approximately 10 weeks.
-Some groups will be invited to present their final project outcomes at the Collaborative Project Show, which is normally held at the end of the semester.
+Some groups will be invited to present their final project outcomes at the Collaborative Project Show, which is held at the end of the module.

 What is the Collaborative Project show?